liamh95/Math-Notes/Quantum Two-Coloring.md

 $$
 \frac{1}{\sqrt 2}\big( |01\rangle + |10\rangle \big),
 $$
 a uniform superposition on *proper* two-colorings.
-We can do this as long as we have all color combinations for $i$ and $j$ present in equal amplitude.
+We can do this as long as we have all color combinations for $i$ and $j$ present and with in equal amplitude.
 The unitaries $E_{ij}$ preserve equality of amplitude of the endpoints.
-We can ensure that these color combinations are present by processing edges in [[Depth-First Search|DFS]] tree ordering.
+In order for all color combinations to be present, we need one of the $i$ or $j$ to be unprocessed, i.e., we need $ij$ to be a tree edge in a [[Depth-First Search|DFS]] tree.
+Consequently, we should process edges in a DFS tree order.

 For each back-edge $e_{ij}$, consider the projective measurement with operators $M_{ij}$ and $I-M_{ij}$, where
 $$